 There may not be a more intimidating country to travel in than India.
 Our Travel Specialists say it all the time: "People absolutely love it, or they can't wait to get home, but they're always glad they went."
 There seem to be so many factors to this intimidation.
 The languages, the body language, the personal space customs, the poverty...
 The food.

 Let's talk about the food.
-Food is always among the most important parts of travel.
+Food is always among the most important parts of authentic India tours.
 We all love experiencing a destination through its ingredients, through its history and culture, through its sights and smells, all through its food.
 India's flavor palette and gastronomic diversity can seem overwhelming at first glance, however.
 Where to start on such a grand menu of options?
 What is safe to eat for an un-trained digestive system?

 Things To Avoid